MarilynKeller/SMPL2AddBiomechanics/README.md

 - A SMPL motion sequence
 - A biomechanical skeleton model .osim with markers defined on it (BSM will be used by defaut)
 - A dictionary giving, for each marker of the .osim, the corresponding vertex index on SMPL (The BSM correspondance will be used by default)

+Below, we detail those items more in depth.

 ## SMPL sequences
 You can download SMPL sequences from the [AMASS](https://amass.is.tue.mpg.de/) download page, by clicking the `SMPL+H` button.